Open-EO/openeo-test-suite/README.md

 > **Note**
-> In the following overview some invocation examples are given as basic reference.
+> In the following overview includes some invocation examples that are given as basic reference.
 > Make sure to also check the more [detailed documentation of the test run options](#run-options) further in the docs.